-- Always keep your cell phone or cordless phone with you. - Use chairs with straight backs and sturdy arm rests which make it easier to stand. - Raise the seat height of a low chair by adding a cushion. - Clear clutter from pathways so you do not fall. - Ask someone to help clean up spills. - Remove throw rugs. - Tape down electric cords or tuck them behind furniture. - Use a night-light or have a light source in every room. - Move the items you use most often to counter height to avoid excess bending or reaching. - Do your laundry before having surgery. - Clean your house before having surgery or ask others to help you clean. - Wear shoes that fit and will not fall off your feet when you walk.
+- Always keep your cell phone or cordless phone with you. - Keep your walker, cane, or other assistive walking device within reach at all times. - Use chairs with straight backs and sturdy arm rests which make it easier to stand. - Raise the seat height of a low chair by adding a cushion. - Clear clutter from pathways so you do not fall. - Ask someone to help clean up spills. - Remove throw rugs. - Tape down electric cords or tuck them behind furniture. - Use a night-light or have a light source in every room. - Move the items you use most often to counter height to avoid excess bending or reaching. - Do your laundry before having surgery. - Clean your house before having surgery or ask others to help you clean. - Tie a bag to your walker to carry your items. - Wear shoes that fit and will not fall off your feet when you walk.
 Do not walk around in your socks.